Even when the investment is legitimate, the risks are substantial.

 As long as the amount of money that flowed in with new contracts was greater than the money Bradley had to pay out to buy worms from his growers, the scam succeeded.
 Indeed, within three years, he had outgrown Oklahoma and was running distribution centers in 12 states.

 B&B’s rapid expansion was noticed by the authorities, whose suspicions were raised by the apparently high demand for a product aimed at an exceptionally small market.
 On August 13, 2002, after discovering that B&B was $23 million in debt, the Oklahoma Department of Securities prohibited the company from signing any new contracts.
 B&B was quickly forced to declare bankruptcy as a result.
 The saga finally came to an end when Bradley died unexpectedly on January 26, 2003 at the age of 40.
 His victims were left holding their bags full of worms, literally.

-If you think you have been victimized by an agribusiness crop scam, consult with our fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of an agribusiness scam, contact the fund recovery experts at MyChargeBack.